staciawyman/cortado/README.md

 -Takes as input a sample manifest (format below) from which a run file of shell commands is created with a call to cortado for each sample so that unlimited numbers of samples can be run.

--A summary of all samples in a run is created in one file with the following columns:
+-A summary of all samples in a run is created in one file with one sample per line.

-	-Total reads
-	-Aligned reads
-	-PercentAligned
-	-Unmodified reads
-	-%Unmodified
-	-CutsiteSubs
-	-%CutsiteSubs
-	-NHEJ-number of reads with insertion or deletion occurring withing 3bp to either side of cutsite (windowsize can be changed by user)
-	-%NHEJ (NHEJ reads/aligned reads)
-	-MainSite-reads edited at the primary site
-	-Main% (MainSite reads/aligned reads)
-	-EditSiteN-number of reads with this site edited -Edit% (EditSiteN reads/aligned reads)
-	-All_HDR_Pos-number of reads where all possible sites are edited -All_Edit% (All_HDR_Pos/aligned reads)

 -HDR is reported for each edited location in the donor, with the total based on an indicated primary edit site